 Students at Binghamton University have the opportunity to participate in many kinds of activities beyond the classroom, including intercollegiate athletics, that either contribute to the quality of their undergraduate experience or promote their postgraduate careers.
 At times, students' participation in competitions requires them to be absent from regularly scheduled classes.
 Students are responsible for all work missed.
 At the same time, faculty members are expected to accommodate students' participation in such activities.
-If this is a University-sanctioned activity, the sponsoring organization has a similar responsibile for notifying the appropriate instructor(s) of a potential absence at the beginning of the term for events already scheduled, and not less than a week before those scheduled once a term begins.
+If this is a University-sanctioned activity, the sponsoring organization has a similar responsibility to accommodate students' needs to meet their class obligations.
+Each student is responsible for notifying the appropriate instructor(s) of a potential absence at the beginning of the term for events already scheduled, and not less than a week before those scheduled once a term begins.
 Faculty should be flexible in providing opportunities for students to make up tests and other work missed.